 Sunday, August 26, 2018

-What kind of leadership will influence market-based generative learning in any organization?
-(UH)
+Generative learning management.
+Leadership that influence market-based generative learning in any organization (UH)

 What kind of leadership will influence market-based generative learning in any organization?
 I tried to answer that question in my doctoral theis.
 The work was based on my experience as a performance coach, as well as four thesis's in Business administration and Psychology.
 Today's leadership emphasizes transformational leadership.
 I included that framework when I developed the leadership-model, which has a two-factor structure: goal-assignment, and decentralization of decision making of development of strategies to attain the goal.
 The criteria is social creativity.
 The statistical analysis confirmed the model.
 4 pages.